StiglCZ/engine/utilities/utilities.md

 # Utilities
-Utilities cannot rely on other gameengine files, but sometimes do rely on external libraries!(e. g. libpng)
+Utilities don't rely on other engine files, but sometimes do rely on external libraries!(e. g. libpng)

 ### model2opt
 Optimizes/(deoptimizes) obj files, with the second gen of stiglengine model optimizer.